Spårvägsmuseet

-The Spårvägsmuseet, or Tramway Museum, was located at Tegelviksgatan 22 in Södermalm, Stockholm, Sweden.
-It was owned and operated by Storstockholms Lokaltrafik (the Greater Stockholm Local Transit Company), and shows the development of public transportation in the Stockholm area from the 1650s until today.
+The Spårvägsmuseet, or Tramway Museum, is a museum in Stockholm, Sweden.
+It is owned and operated by Storstockholms Lokaltrafik (the Greater Stockholm Local Transit Company), and shows the development of public transportation in the Stockholm area from the 1650s until today.
 The Museum's mission also covers contemporary and future public transport in the Stockholm region, and water transportation in the area.
 The museum also houses a library, an archive and a café.

-The museum closed to the public in September 2017 and reopened in May 2022 in a former gasworks building in the Hjorthagen neighbourhood.
+The museum was formerly located at Tegelviksgatan 22 in the Södermalm district.
+It was closed to the public in September 2017 and reopened in May 2022 in a former gasworks building in the Hjorthagen neighbourhood.

 History

 Tramway manager Ernst Hjortzberg began collecting items around the turn of the 19th century, when horse trams still ran on Stockholm's streets.
 A small private museum was at the company headquarters on Tegnérgatan.
 Among the first vehicles to be preserved was horsecar number 12, one of the first trams in Sweden.

 In 1944 the museum was opened to the public on Tulegatan, near an old tram depot.
 In 1964 the museum was moved to Odenplan metro station where horsecar 12 was displayed on the platform, but the space available was limited and it was not possible to have many exhibits.

 In 1990 the Spårvägsmuseum relocated to a more suitable location at Tegelviksgatan 22, the ground floor of the Söderdepån tram and bus depôt in Södermalm.
 Much more of the collection was accessible to the public, and attractions included a mini-metro for children to ride.